LouiePe/mandates/IT Security and Compliance.md

 # Role Mandate

 It is the job of the Manager, IT Security and Compliance to **maintain consistent IT systems and audit compliance**, while avoiding obstacles that arise from a fast growing business.
 The Manager ITS&C is accountable for achieving **excellence in Beamery's IT security and compliance processes**, which will include ensuring efficient collaborations between all departments in Beamery particularly the People Team and Engineering, and effectively exerting agency over tools and tactics to **ensure all systems are managed and secure**.
+The Manager, ITS&C is also responsible for the coordination and completion of all government, regulatory, and compliance documents for all business units in the organization.

 This role is an Individual Contributor (IC) position; it is very hands-on and manages and coorindates contributions from several teams within Beamery.
 It is for this reason that the Manager, ITS&C is a member of the **Engineering** team.